linkeddata/rdflib.js/README.md

 - Read/Write Linked Data client, using WebDav or SPARQL/Update
 - Local API for querying a store
 - Compatible with [RDFJS task force spec](https://github.com/rdfjs/representation-task-force/blob/master/interface-spec.md)
-- SPARQL queries (not full SPARQL)
+- SPARQL queries (not full SPARQL - just graph match and optional)
 - Smushing of nodes from `owl:sameAs`, and `owl:{f,inverseF}unctionProperty`
 - Tracks provenance of triples keeps metadata (in RDF) from HTTP accesses